James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 Before Nebuchadnezzar said, "What god can save you from my hands?"
 But after the trial by fire, he acknowledged, "Your God is worthy of praise; no other god can save like this."

-"Let us not be careless pastors; let us, by relying on God's strength, become excellent in pastor care," Jamie encouraged the participants.
+"Let us not be careless pastors; let us, by relying on God's strength, become excellent in pastor care," Taylor encouraged the participants.

 Last, the pastor praised Daniel for his lifelong faithful service that Daniel remained there until the first year of King Cyrus, marking 70 years.